abhilashkrishnan/berlin-framework/README.md

 *  Databases
 *  Web Services

-In Berlin Framework invocation of methods across disparate languages in the same container will be achieved using `API Bridge`.
+In Berlin Framework invocation of methods across disparate languages in the same container will be achieved through `API Bridge`.
 It will work as a `native method call` without the use of any additional configuration or IDL (Interface Definition Language).
-Since it uses a `native method call` you won't experience any degradation of performance in the application.
+Since it uses a `native method call` you will rarely experience any performance degradation in the application.

 Your development pipeline will be able to `mix-and-match` and be `flexible` enough to choose the programming language which matters the most for a specific task.
 Berlin Framework will `automagically` inject the dependencies and provide you unmatched integration and interoperability across the code written in multiple programming languages.
 Sounds exciting?